This post may contain affiliate links which won’t change your price but will share some commission.

 (Please see the printable recipe card at the end of this post)

-As you read, I mostly touched on the subject of how to make meat pierogi filling above.
+As you read, I mostly touched on how to make meat pierogi filling above.
 However, I will show you a couple of in-process shots so you can see how it is done.

-If you have a standing mixer, just add flour, warm milk and/or warm water, melted butter, and a pinch of salt to the bowl.
-Then use the dough hook to mix it until it’s well combined.
+If you have a standing mixer, add flour, warm milk and/or warm water, melted butter, and a pinch of salt to the bowl.
+Then, use the dough hook to mix it until it’s well combined.
 Once combined, continue kneading it for about 6-7 minutes.

 If you don’t have a mixer, you can make the dough by combining all the ingredients and kneading it until it no longer sticks to your hand (you can see how to make it in the post for Pierogi with Potatoes and Cheese).